Utility Locating: Vacuum Excavation vs. Ground Penetrating Radar and Electromagnetic Location

 Ground Penetrating Radar (GPR)

 What is it?
 This technology uses radar pulses to detect, identify, and map utilities.
 A transceiver sends an electromagnetic signal into the ground.
-If that signal encounters an underground object or utility, the signal is then reflected to the surface where a receiving antenna can record the bounced signal.
-Using these readings, operators can map out hazards and utilities before going to dig, and can control the frequency to allow for either a higher resolution image (higher frequency) or increased depth penetration (lower frequency).
+If the signal encounters an underground object or utility, it is then reflected to the surface, where a receiving antenna can record the bounced signal.
+Using these readings, operators can map out hazards and utilities before digging, and can control the frequency to allow for either a higher-resolution image (higher frequency) or increased depth penetration (lower frequency).

 Downfalls: Effectiveness is site-specific.
-Drier, sandy soil or materials like concrete, granite, and limestone can be read to depths of about 50 feet, but wet soil, clay, and dirt heavy with a highly conductive material like iron can limit penetration to mere inches.
-When the job site permits it, GPR is a useful tool that allows for accurate readings.
+Drier, sandy soil or materials like concrete, granite, and limestone can be read to depths of about 50 feet.
+Still, wet soil, clay, and dirt heavy with a highly conductive material like iron can limit penetration to mere inches.
+When the job site permits it, GPR is a valuable tool that enables accurate readings.
 In less optimal conditions, GPR can be considerably hindered or rendered completely useless.

 Ground Penetrating Radar